-Thyroid hormone travels through the bloodstream thanks to a protein called thyroid binding globulin (TBG).
+Thyroid hormone travels through the bloodstream thanks to a protein called thyroid-binding globulin (TBG).
 High TBG levels can lower the amount of active thyroid hormone since it is inactive when bound to TBG.
-Excess estrogen can result in elevated TBG levels, which can lead to hypothyroidism, even if the results of the traditional tests are within normal range.
+Excess estrogen can result in elevated TBG levels, which can lead to hypothyroidism, even if the results of the traditional tests are within the normal range.

 The receptors in your cells can be damaged by high levels of T4 or T3, or high levels of cortisol.
 As well, chronic stress can lead to adrenal fatigue, which is also harmful.

 Optimum thyroid performance depends on a tightly woven interplay of processes, and, as shown above, just one imbalance can throw the whole thing off.

 Traditional tests aren’t always going to recognize the various factors that contribute to thyroid problems.
 If you want to take a deeper dive into your thyroid health, give us a call and we will help get you set up with the right practitioner for you!

 Stoll K. Disparities in Thyroid Screening and Medication Use in Quebec, Canada.
 Health Equity.
 2019;3(1):328-335.
 Published 2019 Jul 11. doi:10.1089/heq.2018.0051

 Mu Q, Kirby J, Reilly CM, Luo XM.
 Leaky Gut As a Danger Signal for Autoimmune Diseases.
 Front Immunol.
 2017;8:598.
 Published 2017 May 23. doi:10.3389/fimmu.2017.00598